religiosa1/push-notification-test/README.md

 ## Client

-Client is a laconic web app, which registers a service worker and gets a push permission and push subscription and registers this subscription on the backend.
+Client is a minimalistic web app, which registers a service worker and gets a push permission and push subscription and registers this subscription on the backend.

-ServiceWorker is waiting for the push event from the server (via Push Server supplied by the browser in the subscription), and just displays the payload text.
+ServiceWorker is waiting for the push event from the server (via Push Server supplied by the browser in the subscription), and just shows the notification with the payload text.

 ## Application Server